Guest0x0/normalization-bench/README.md

 ## Framework
 Lambda terms are represented using de Brujin index.
-Each algorithm should provide three functions:
+Each algorithm should provide two functions:

-- `convert`, which converts a lambda term to the algorithm's internal representation
+- `preprocess`, which converts a lambda term to the algorithm's internal representation
-- `normalize`, which normalizes the algorithm's internal representation
-- `readback`, which read the algorithm's internal representation back to syntax
+- `normalize`, which normalizes the term and convert it back to syntax

 In the future, maybe the time needed to test conversion directly on the algorithm's internal rep. may be added.

+The definition of syntax and common data structures lies in `Common`.

+The `bench.ml` executable can be used to run the various test benches.
+You should provide it with the name of normalizer, the name of benchmark and size parameter to the benchmark.

+To exclude the effect of previous runs on GC, every test run should be executed with a fresh process.
+This is done through the `bench.sh` script.
+It also handles timeout of benchmarks.

 ## Algorithms
+Various normalization algorithms sit in `Normalizers`:

 - `subst.naive` (in `naive_subst.ml`):
 naive normal-order capture-avoiding substitution